Hold On (En Vogue song): Production

-Following its release, the single peaked number one on the US Billboard Hot R&B Singles chart, number two on Billboards Hot 100, and number one on Billboards Hot Dance chart.
-"Hold On" was also a hit in several countries worldwide, reaching number five in the United Kingdom and New Zealand, number six in Germany, number ten in the Netherlands, and number 12 in Austria.
-It was the top R&B hit on the Billboard Year-End chart for 1990, and was the eighth most-successful pop hit on the Billboard Hot 100 Year-End chart.

 Critical reception

 David Taylor-Wilson from Bay Area Reporter complimented the song as "sexy and gentle, with a teasing, downtempo dance beat."
-Bill Coleman from Billboard commented, "Step back and give 'em some room!
+Bill Coleman from Billboard magazine wrote, "Step back and give 'em some room!
 Quartet of future divas fresh from the Foster/McElroy stable deliver intricate, tight harmonies with a dash of sass on this groove-laden debut.
 Can't wait for the album."
 He also noted its "lazy and hypnotic R&B pulse [that] serves as the perfect bed for the members' on-the-money styling; you would be doing your dancefloor a great disservice if you ignored it..."
-Jan DeKnock from Chicago Tribune felt that En Vogue's "tasty harmonies are supported by an equally intoxicating groove."
+Jan DeKnock from Chicago Tribune felt En Vogue's "tasty harmonies are supported by an equally intoxicating groove."
 A. Scott Galloway from The Network Forty wrote, "Gold single, golden girls!
 What more do you need to convince you to spin this hardcore dance floor jam."
 Gerald Martinez from New Sunday Times declared it as "gospel-funk" with "stunning vocal arrangements."